Shivaprasadr/my_flask_project/README.md

 #####################################################################

 TO DO TASKS
-1>test scripts or code coverage
+1>test scripts or code coverage - completed
+2>docker image to be created fo project
+3> create a github actions for buildng
+4> create a docker launch in the docker desktop
+5>try to create a projct structure so that we can add any aditional files/web pages  when required to the project easily.
-2>2 factor authentication
+6>(best login type) 2 factor authentication
-3>

 ######################################################
 mysql> SELECT user FROM mysql.user;
 SELECT user, host FROM mysql.user WHERE host = '%';